joxda/j3colorstretch/README.md

 You can try the binaries provided [here](https://github.com/joxda/j3colorstretch/releases/) These were compiled on several Ubuntu Desktop and macOS systems and statically linked to the OpenCV libraries, so that there should not be any additional requirements.
 Once you downloaded the tar archive, you can unpack it (`tar xzvf j3colorstretch*tgz`) and move the batch script and j3colorstretch binary to your PATH.
 Alternatively you can download the source code from here and follow the instructions for compiling and installing below.

+# Development

+Developers can get a quick overview over the code with the documentation [here](https://joxda.github.io/j3colorstretch/doc/).

 # Requirements for compilation

 - OpenCV (version 3.0.0 or later)